wdawson/okta.github.io/_source/_posts/2018-06-20-what-happens-if-your-jwt-is-stolen.md

 There's a lot of complexity involved in being proactive about your security, but it's far better to be prepared than unprepared.

 **Shameless Plug**: If you haven't checked out our API service, it's free to use and really fun!
 You can create an account here: [https://developer.okta.com/signup/](https://developer.okta.com/signup/).
-And… If you do happen to give it a go, I'd love to hear your thoughts, so please [hit me up](mailto:randall.degges@okta.com) with any feedback about Okta, token authentication, or JSON Web Tokens.
+And...
+If you do happen to give it a go, I'd love to hear your thoughts, so please [hit me up](mailto:randall.degges@okta.com) with any feedback about Okta, token authentication, or JSON Web Tokens.
 And finally, please [follow @oktadev Twitter](https://twitter.com/oktadev) — we tweet about a lot of interesting security related topics like this.

 Happy hacking,